 Once you've submitted your Notice of Appeal, the council will be told about your appeal.
 If the council:

-Adjucators can't consider whether the incident happened for a 'good reason' or why it happened.
+Legal Members cannot consider whether the incident happened for a 'good reason' or why it happened.
 They can only consider the legal grounds of appeal and nothing else.